Words matter. And so does communicating your value on the web and social media, a recent study says.

 In addition, press coverage in recent years has helped get the word “fiduciary” into public consciousness, providing a source of shared vocabulary between clients and advisors.
 Pershing says advisors should “turn up the volume” on trust, integrity and accountability as investors strongly care about these issues, though advisors tend to speak too quietly about them.
 Speaking more openly about the advisor firm’s core values also appears to be helping advisors engage clients on a deeper and more authentic level.

-Clients also want help with their entire lifestyle, including life goals, not just finances ─ a notable change from research Pershing conducted in 2014.
+Clients also want help with their entire lifestyle, including life goals, not just finances ─ a notable change from research Pershing conducted earlier.
 The finding may not be anything new to those advisors who are already using a “goals-based” process with their clients.
 This approach focuses more on accomplishing those things clients want to achieve based on their importance.

 Pershing’s research suggests that themes such as, “conservative investment approach,” “capital preservation,” and “navigate volatile market conditions” deserve a bit more real estate on advisors’ websites.
 “Protection and capital preservation aren’t necessarily big attention-getters or unique points of distinction.
 But when the time comes, they do help drive investors’ decision-making process,” Pershing says.